 break-even sales point chart example: showing the contribution margin vs fixed costs and where you will find profit vs loss

-Using the break-even sales formula helps determine what pricing and spending decisions will help your small business avoid losing money and instead, turn a profit.
+Using the break-even point formula helps determine what pricing and spending decisions will help your small business avoid losing money and instead, turn a profit.

 The Bottom Line